-M. Teaching and Learning Council.
-Membership shall consist of 15 appointed faculty members, as well as three graduate students selected by the Graduate Student Senate in consultation with the chairperson of the Teaching and Learning Council and three undergraduate students selected by the Student Government Association, and/or the Director of the Honors Program, in consultation with the chairperson of the Teaching and Learning Council.
+- L. Shared Governance Committee.
+This committee shall consist of the President (or designee) plus one additional member from the following groups: Faculty Senate, Student Government Association, Graduate Student Senate, Exempt Staff Council, and Non-exempt staff.
+This is not a voting committee, nor one that generates resolutions or action items; instead, this group shares information with each other regarding current and future initiatives and brings constituency concerns to the table.
+The group works together to identify common issues of concern, schedules meetings with administrators to address those issues as needed, works together to enhance shared governance at the institution, and recommends issues to their shared governance body for potential action.
+This group will compile and send a report to relevant Administrators twice per year to keep communication lines open regarding the perspectives of UTK employees and students. - M. Teaching and Learning Council.
+Membership shall consist of at least 12 appointed faculty members, as well as three graduate students selected by the Graduate Student Senate in consultation with the chairperson of the Teaching and Learning Council and three undergraduate students selected by the Student Government Association, and/or the Director of the Honors Program, in consultation with the chairperson of the Teaching and Learning Council.
+Two of the faculty members of this committee will be an explicit liaison with the Undergraduate Council and two with the Graduate Council to attend meetings and bring new curricula and policies to the attention of this group.
 The faculty members should have currently active teaching/advising responsibilities.
 All schools and colleges offering instruction at the graduate or undergraduate level will have at least one representative.
 Attempts will be made to distribute the other representatives among the colleges of the campuses.
-Ex-officio members shall include the Dean of Undergraduate Academic Affairs, the Associate Dean of the Graduate School, the Director of Teaching & Learning Innovation, the Coordinator of SAIS, and the Director of the Student Success Center.
+Ex-officio members shall include the Vice Provost of Academic Affairs (or designee), the Vice Provost of Student Success (or designee), the Director of Teaching & Learning Innovation, the Vice Provost for International Affairs (or designee), and the Director of Online Learning.